 Equipped with natural grass for the stadium's first 20 seasons, the playing surface received an upgrade before the 2014 season as the artificial surface FieldTurf was laid down at the Eck.
 The state-of-the-art surface covers the entire field, including the pitching mound, and saw the Irish go 5-1 against Atlantic Coast Conference foes Pittsburgh and Clemson to end the 2014 season after the team played at different stadiums around the region for the first 17 home games of the year as the surface was completed.

 A new era at Frank Eck Stadium began in January of 2000, as a 9,000-square foot indoor hitting and pitching facility was completed in time for preseason workouts.

 The 120' x 80' facility includes men's and women's restrooms and a classroom for video analysis.
-The building is outfitted with complete central air conditioning and heating, plus a lighting setup that matches Major League standards.
-A final addition was six cardiovascular exercise machines-including two stair masters, three stationary bicycles and a treadmill, which allow maximum conditioning opportunities.
+The building is outfitted with complete central air conditioning and heating, plus a lighting setup that matches Major League standards and allows for night games.
+A final addition was six cardiovascular exercise machines – including two Stairmasters, three stationary bicycles and a treadmill, which allows for maximum conditioning opportunities.